StatsRhian/talks/presentation-ideas.md

 - [ ] Bilingual {shiny} / dashboards (too much like Appsilon [{shiny.i18n}](https://appsilon.com/rapid-internationalization-of-shiny-apps-shiny-i18n-version-0-2/)?
 - [ ] The little RMarkdown doc that grew and grew and grew

+## Shiny

+- [ ] "I wonder how many characters I can fit into this title bo..."
+Shiny QA

 ## Reproducibility & Workflow

 - [ ] Using {bookdown} for client communication Clarity over Availability.
 Why are we always on?
 Choose auto-reporting and planned meetings over slack channels